Chapter 12: Travels and Trials

 Mylo searched the trees and bushes, but the source of the voices was cleverly hidden.

 “How many are you?”
-Junia asked.
+Silver Paladin asked.

 “Just two.”
 Said another younger male voice.